davidelan/simon-simon/README.md

 ### Acknowledgments

-- I would like to thank my mentor Jubril Akolade for his great tips and great assistance on how to make improve my project
+- I would like to thank my mentor Jubril Akolade for his great tips and great assistance on how to improve my project

 - A big thanks to all the other students in Slack that have helped me and inspired me greatly.
 - Thanks a lot to Kay Welfare for her incredible support that she gives us every Thursday.